andrewheusser/nyu-thesis/chapter1.markdown

 \begin{figure}
   \centering
   \includegraphics[width=\textwidth]{figures/chapter1_figure3.eps}
-  \caption[Behavioral Experiment 2 Results]{\textit{Experiment 2 Results.} (A) Memory accuracy is shown as a function of test and condition.
+  \caption[Behavioral experiment 2 results]{\textit{Experiment 2 Results.} (A) Memory accuracy is shown as a function of test and condition.
 (B) Temporal order memory accuracy split into terciles by encoding response time of intervening boundary (for across-event) or non-boundary (for within-event) trial.
 (C) Task response times during encoding as a function of event position.
 (D) Retrieval response times for correct trials as a function of condition and memory test.
 All error bars represent standard error of the mean across subjects.  *p<.05, **p<.005, ***p<.001. }
   \label{chapter1_figure3}
 \end{figure}